swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 After 14 days the  sensation of hunger returned.
 The symptoms of elimination were very mild  throughout the cure, because of the past antibiotics.

 I then followed a  half-fast.
 After 3 days my tongue became yellow, over the whole  surface.
-I no longer&nbsp;&nbsp; experienced&nbsp; the double&nbsp;  vision&nbsp; which&nbsp; had&nbsp; so&nbsp; concerned&nbsp; me , nor the</p>
+I no longer&nbsp;&nbsp; experienced&nbsp; the double&nbsp;  vision&nbsp; which&nbsp; had&nbsp; so&nbsp; concerned&nbsp; me , nor the

-    <p>43</p>
+    43

-    <p>shaking limbs.
+    shaking limbs.
 I think I have totally got rid  of the multiple sclerosis.
 Mr. Mosseri asked me to confirm this in 3 months.

 My tongue remained  coloured for 3 weeks.
 My vision is no longer double, as I have just said.
 I  have had no further attacks.-&nbsp; PATRICK DUROU, route de Villeneuve-sur-Lot, 47110  SAINTE-LIVRADE.
 Tel.
-05 53 01 03 84.</p>
+05 53 01 03 84.

 ##### COMMENTARY&nbsp; by&nbsp; A.M.: